ivost/nixug/README.md

 Once sorted - search by name uses binary search which is O(log n).
 Assumption is that querying by name is the most frequent operation.

+### Caching and monitoring for file changes

+nixug is using fsnotify to react on modifications of passwd and group files In-memory cache is not updated on every change - but on the first releveant client request when "dirty" flag indicates changes.

 ## Prerequisites